Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Field-theoretical consistency conditions and diagrammatics of fusion and shrinking rules

 \section{Field-theoretical consistency conditions and diagrammatics of fusion and shrinking rules}

-In this section, we first briefly review the consistency conditions between the fusion and shrinking rules that were obtained from the field-theoretical framework in our previous series work.
+In this section, we first briefly review the consistency conditions between the fusion and shrinking rules that were obtained from the field-theoretical framework in our previous series of works.
 Next, we review the construction of diagrammatic representations in which fusion and shrinking processes satisfy stringent consistency conditions.
-The consistency between the fusion and shrinking will be justified in the microscopic lattice model in Sec.~\ref{sec5}.
-Furthermore, we can define different unitary symbols to transform a diagram into another as shown in Appendix~\ref{ap3}, which eventually leads to a series of algebraic constraints of higher-dimensional topological orders.
-Any violation of these constraints indicates quantum anomalies, providing a diagnostic tool for identifying such anomalies in theoretical models.
+The consistency between the fusion and shrinking will be verified in the microscopic lattice model in Sec.~\ref{sec5}.
+Furthermore, different unitary symbols can be defined to transform one diagram into another, as shown in Appendix~\ref{ap3}.
+These transformations ultimately yield a set of algebraic constraints of higher-dimensional topological orders.
+Violation of these constraints signals quantum anomalies, offering a diagnostic tool for identifying anomalies in theoretical models.

+To facilitate the reader in navigating the various symbols introduced throughout this paper, we provide in Table~\ref{tab_notation_summary} a summary of the most frequently used notations, along with their physical meanings and the locations where they first appear.